 54. An Irish Lunula of gold to be worn around a person's neck.

-Lunulae are often found in Cornwall and Wales.
-A Lunulae similar to the one shown above came from LlanLlyfni Dolbenmaew Gwynedd, Wales, dating to 2000 BC.
+Lunula are often found in Cornwall and Wales.
+A Lunula similar to the one shown above came from LlanLlyfni Dolbenmaew Gwynedd, Wales, dating to 2000 BC.

 One day in Ireland, many years ago, someone drew the moon on a sheet of pure gold.
 They started by hard-boiling an egg, believe it or not, which they carefully halved with a sharp piece of flint.